-- CATALYST Academy A week long summer program for rising sophomores, juniors, and seniors from backgrounds (African American, Latino/a, or Native American) typically underrepresented in science, engineering, and math
+CATALYST Academy A week long summer program for rising sophomores, juniors, and seniors from backgrounds (African American, Latino/a, or Native American) typically underrepresented in science, engineering, and math

-- Curie Academy A week long summer program for rising sophomore, junior, and senior girls who excel in science and math.
+Curie Academy A week long summer program for rising sophomore, junior, and senior girls who excel in science and math.

-Paper 2 Plastics at Boston College Deadline extended An eight-week summer program for high school girls and underrepresented minorities in scientific research.
+Paper 2 Plastics at Boston College An eight-week summer program for high school girls and underrepresented minorities in scientific research.
 Students meet twice a week with professors and undergraduates to learn biological and chemical techniques related to processing recycled paper into biodegradable plastics.
 Paper to Plastics Application.pdf

-April 1 deadline Students currently in grades 9-11 and who live in the Metropolitan Boston area are eligible to apply to this week long summer program that teaches students about emergency medicine.
+April 1 deadline Students currently in grades 9-11 and who live in the Greater Boston area are eligible to apply to this week long summer program that teaches students about the human body and emergency medicine.

 Advanced Biotechnology Institute at The Roxbury Latin School Rolling admissions begin in April Summer laboratory-based curriculum in biotechnology for students in grades 9-12.